kekivelez/cs50FinalProject/README.md

 To run, unzip the folder and run SpaceShooter.exe

 ### Building from source
-Note: The version of unity may affect your ability to open the project and view/build the project and modify them using the inspector.
-Some familiarity with Unity is epected to be able to build from source.
+Note: The version of unity may affect your ability to open/build the project and view/modify the gameobjects/properties using the inspector.
+Some familiarity with Unity is expected to be able to build from source.

 * Download Unity (preferably version 2018.3.7f1)
 * Clone or download the source files from this repository.